Hystabec/Gossip-Simulator/README.md

 -----

-`gossipSim-nodeEditor` is a helper program that allow the viewing of the contents of the XML data files.
+`gossipSim-nodeEditor` is a helper program that allow the viewing of the contents of the XML data files with a UI.
-Currently the program only has the ability to read the files.
+(Currently the program only has the ability to read the files.)
 When executed the user will need to open an XML file `File -> Open`.
 Select either `NPC_Data.xml` OR `Gossip_Data.xml`.
-Then select an NPC from the `NPC List` pannel the view the details about the NPC.
+If the `NPC file was opened`, select an NPC from the `NPC List` pannel the view the details about the NPC.
-If the gossip file was opened, select a gossip instance from the `Gossip List` pannel the view the details about the gossip.
+If the `gossip file was opened`, select a gossip instance from the `Gossip List` pannel the view the details about the gossip.

 ## Editing XML files
-Currently `gossipSim` only has the ability to read `NPC_Data.xml` and `Gossip_Data.xml`.
+Currently `gossipSim` can only read `NPC_Data.xml` and `Gossip_Data.xml`.
-So to effect the simulation these files will need to be changed/updated.
+So to effect the simulation `NPC_Data.xml` and `Gossip_Data.xml` need to be changed/updated.

 NPC data can be Edited in the `NPC_Data.xml` file.
 The NPC data file follows the structure.